 Default Setting of JMeter Script Backup:

-Also, there is no expiration time set for these backup files which mean they are stored forever unless you delete them manually.
-You can delete these backup files when you find them unnecessary or want to free up the memory space.
+Also, there is no expiration time set for these backup files which means they are stored forever unless you delete them manually.
+You can delete these backup files when you find them unnecessary or want to free up memory space.

-By default, only 10 backups are preserved per Test Plan/Script in backups folder.
-For example, if you have a Test Plan with filename “JPetStore1.jmx”, then only 10 latest backups of this Test Plan will be kept in “backups” folder.
-The older backups for this Test Plan, except latest 10, will be automatically deleted.
-Similarly, if there is another Test Plan with filename “WebTours1.jmx”, so only 10 latest backups of this Test Plan will be kept in the “backups” folder.
+By default, only 10 backups are preserved per Test Plan/Script in the backups folder.
+For example, if you have a Test Plan with the filename “JPetStore1.jmx”, then only the 10 latest backups of this Test Plan will be kept in the “backups” folder.
+The older backups for this Test Plan, except the latest 10, will be automatically deleted.
+Similarly, if there is another Test Plan with the filename “WebTours1.jmx”, so only the 10 latest backups of this Test Plan will be kept in the “backups” folder.

 Custom setting of JMeter Script Backup:

-Step 1: Go to ‘/bin’ folder of JMeter and open ‘jmeter.properties’ file in notepad or notepad++
+Step 1: Go to the ‘/bin’ folder of JMeter and open the ‘jmeter.properties’ file in Notepad or Notepad++

 Step 2: Search for “JMX Backup configuration”.
 You will find 5 properties lines as shown below: